 If the above conditions have still not been met after the well has been purged for 4 hours, purging will be considered complete and sampling can begin.
-The final well stabilization parameters will be recorded on the Data Collection and Log Forms provided in Appendix F.
+Record the final well stabilization parameters on the Data Collection and Log Forms provided in Appendix F.

 Teflon® and surgical-grade silicon tubing will be used for sample collection.
-Groundwater samples will be collected according to the methods outlined in TtNUS SOP SA-1-1 (Appendix E).
+Groundwater samples will be collected according to the methods outlined in TtNUS SOP SA-1-1.
 Samples requiring preservation will be collected in pre-preserved bottles provided by the laboratory.